All Episodes

 Child porn, child exploitation, fantasizing about underage girls.

-That's that's less worse than Project Veritas exposing it, according to these people.
+No, no, that's less worse than Project Veritas exposing it, according to these people.

 Really, really sad.

-Well, I don't know if you heard my opening monologue, but I said that the The old notion, journalistic notion of just the facts, ma'am, has been replaced by just the liberal narrative man.
+Well, I don't know if you heard my opening monologue, but I said that the old notion, journalistic notion of just the facts, ma'am, has been replaced by just the liberal narrative man.

 I'm giving you new information from Fairfax County Police.

-And you know what this woman actually who you just played excerpts from the interview.
+And you know what this woman actually, who you just played excerpts from the interview, very, very brave thing for her to do to come forward like this.

-Um and you know what, you know, like all the other whistleblowers, she kind of communicated to me that there really was nowhere else for her to go.
+Like all the other whistleblowers, she kind of communicated to me that there really was nowhere else for her to go.

-Um initially the fiance of Rick Salevi, who's a wonderful person, um initially expressed um displeasure with us working on this, but after the fiance saw the evidence, thanked Project Veritas.
+Initially, the fiancé of Rick Salevi is a wonderful person, initially expressed displeasure with us working on this.

 Does he still work for CNN?